JasonEtco/jasonet.co/src/pages/posts/github-workflows.md

 }
 ```

-Lastly, and this is a really awesome feature, you can just use an abritrary Docker image.
+Lastly, and this is a really awesome feature, you can just use an arbitrary Docker image.
 This is _amazing_, because if all you want to do is run a command you don't even need a whole action:

 ```hcl{2}
 action "My action" {